 272 C. Grant funding may be made available to local governments, soil and water conservation districts 273 and individuals who propose specific initiatives that are clearly demonstrated as likely to achieve 274 reductions in nonpoint source pollution, including excess nutrients, to improve the quality of state 275 waters.
 Such projects may include, but are in no way limited to, the acquisition of conservation 276 easements related to the protection of water quality and stream buffers; conservation planning and 277 design assistance to develop nutrient management plans for agricultural operations; implementation of 278 cost-effective nutrient reduction practices; and reimbursement to local governments for tax credits and 279 other kinds of authorized local tax relief that provides incentives for water quality improvement.
-The Director shall give initial priority consideration to the distribution of grants from the Fund for the purposes of implementing the tributary plans required by Article 2 (§ 2.1-51.12:1 et seq.) of Chapter 5.1 280 281 of Title 2.1.
-Until such time as the tributary plans are developed and implemented, the Director shall 282 283 distribute no less than fifty percent of the nonpoint grant funding to their implementation unless 284 otherwise provided in the general appropriations act.
+The Director shall give initial priority consideration to the distribution of grants from the Fund for the purposes of implementing the tributary plans required by Article 2 (§ 2.1-51.12:1 et seq.) of Chapter 5.1 280 281 282 of Title 2.1.
+[Until such time as the tributary plans are developed and implemented, the Director shall distribute no less than fifty percent of the nonpoint grant funding to their implementation unless otherwise provided in the general appropriations act.
+Until such time as the tributary plans are 283 284 285 developed and implemented, the Director shall distribute fifty percent of the nonpoint grant funding to 286 their implementation and fifty percent to areas of the Commonwealth not to be covered by the tributary 287 plans, unless otherwise provided in the general appropriations act.

-285 § 10.1-2133.
+288 § 10.1-2133.
 Annual report by State Treasurer.